box/box-typescript-sdk-gen/docs/chunkedUploads.md

 ### Returns

-This function returns a value of type `Files`.
+This function returns a value of type `undefined | Files`.

 Returns the file object in a list.Returns when all chunks have been uploaded but not yet processed.